It Lives Inside: Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 50 out of 100, based on 16 critics, indicating "mixed or average" reviews.
 Audiences polled PostTrak gave the film a 34% positive score, with 44% saying they would definitely recommend it.

 Meagan Navarro of Bloody Disgusting gave the film a score of 3.5/5, writing, "Dutta uses a familiar framework of teen horror as an accessible introduction to underexplored mythology exacerbated by a cultural divide and adolescence.
 While Dutta wears his influences on his sleeves, the gnarly new demon and the complexities of its characters mark this director as one to watch."
 Alexandra Heller-Nicholas of the Alliance of Women Film Journalists wrote, "While on the surface It Lives Inside plays fairly conventionally with horror's familiar codes and conventions, the incorporation of Hindu folklore in a story that is fundamentally built around the immigrant experience breathes new life into the otherwise hackneyed storyline."
-The Hollywood Reporter's Lovia Gyarkye wrote, "The potency of It Lives Inside — and why it might be worth checking out even if it isn't wholly satisfying — lies in how it introduces Sam and Tamira's relationship and links it to Hindu lore."
+The Hollywood Reporters Lovia Gyarkye wrote, "The potency of It Lives Inside—and why it might be worth checking out even if it isn't wholly satisfying—lies in how it introduces Sam and Tamira's relationship and links it to Hindu lore."

 Brian Tallerico of RogerEbert.com was more critical, writing, "While I appreciate the effort here and the quest for representation involving a culture that is not often seen in American horror, the execution misfires in every direction, leading to one of the most frustrating films I saw at SXSW this year.
 I kept actively trying to like It Lives Inside.
 It kept pushing me out."
 Slant Magazines Derek Smith wrote, "Had the film actually delivered some genuine chills, it would be easier to look past its derivative story, hollow characterizations, and overly literal symbolism of depression and alienation", and gave it 1.5/4 stars.
 David Fear of Rolling Stone wrote, "while the idea of using a supernatural scary movie as a starting point for exploring the second-gen immigrant experience... is rife with possibilities, the end result here doesn't necessarily make good on the promise of that premise."